Liquid Droplet as Adaptive Material while Levitating via Coupling between Plasma and Kelvin Force: Introduction

+Floating has always fascinated people.
+After the success of the Wright flyer in 1903, aviation has become a safe and regular means to travel.
+Different ways to make levitation possible have been realized in the laboratory, such as the ion trap in quantum computing \cite{haffner2008quantum} and the Penning trap to contain antimatter \cite{andresen2007antimatter}, which operates on the principle of generating the lowest potential energy at the trap using multiple sets of electrodes.
+Optical tweezers employ laser focusing to levitate objects by EM field \cite{moffitt2008recent}.
+Classic demonstrations to counter the force of weight include trapping water droplets and making frogs float by sound wave and magnetic field \cite{falkovich2005floater,simon2000diamagnetic}.
+While the former results from the external force, the latter makes use of the diamagnetic response from the body of frog.

-In 1893, the British engineer William Armstrong conducted the elegant water bridge experiment, which is considered a representative example of changing the properties of matter to counteract weight\cite{1_WB}.
-When we apply a high voltage of about kilovolts to a pair of opposite electrodes immersed in two beakers filled with pure deionized water, a water bridge can form at the millimeter to centimeter scale, which can be floating\cite{2_OriginalWB}.
-This phenomenon also occurs in numerous polar dielectric liquids\cite{woisetschlager2012horizontal}.
-For nearly 130 years, Scientists aim to understand (1) the floating mechanism, (2) the characteristics of internal flow, and (3) the unique structure of WB.
-One prevailing theory considers surface tension and Kelvin force induced by Maxwell pressure as the main source to resist weight \cite{3_Surface,4_Simulation,woisetschlager2012horizontal} and maintain the bridge's contour.
-Although Raman spectroscopy \cite{5_Ramen} detects differences in spectroscopic signals between WB and water without the external electric field, X-ray analysis \cite{6_PNAS} does not reveal any ordered arrangement.
-However, MRI and PIV experiments identify a distinctive double-layer flow structure within WB \cite{7_MRI,8_PIV}.
+For over 130 years, scientists aim to understand (1) the floating mechanism, (2) the characteristics of internal flow, and (3) the unique structure of WB.
+One prevailing theory considers surface tension and Kelvin force induced by Maxwell pressure as the main source to resist weight \cite{woisetschlager2012horizontal,aerov2011water} and maintain the stability of bridge contour\cite{montazeri2013experimental}.
+Although Raman spectroscopy \cite{ponterio2010raman} detected differences in spectroscopic signals between WB and water without the external electric field, X-ray analysis \cite{skinner2012structure} did not reveal any ordered arrangement.
+However, MRI and PIV experiments identified a distinctive double-layer flow structure within WB \cite{wexler2017magnetic,tsai2020evidence}.
 So far, no comprehensive theoretical framework is able to integrate all these experimental findings.

-Here, we show new phenomenon has remained undiscovered for nearly 132 years, namely, levitating without the threads connect to both beakers.
-In other words, floating droplet without the ``bridge'' structure.
-Using glycerol ($1.2 $ Pa$\cdot$s) approximately 10,000 times more viscous than water ($8.9 \times 10^{-4}$ Pa$\cdot$s) at room temperature, we observed levitating glycerol clusters (GC) capable of suspending without the need for a bridge structure, as depicted in Fig. 1(a).
-This new discovery provides a breakthrough in understanding the mechanisms behind the floating phenomena, shedding further light on WB.
-The detailed experimental procedures can be found in the Supplemental Material (SM)\cite{SM}.